pbrod/nvector/README.rst

 * Convert positions given in one reference frame into another reference frame.

-* Find the destination point given start position, azimuth/bearing and distance.
+* Find the destination point given start point, azimuth/bearing and distance.

 * Find the mean position (center/midpoint) of several geographical positions.